-- Online shopping presents many hazards, including common scams like phishing, search engine fraud and tech support scams.
+- Online shopping presents risks, which include common scams like phishing, fake website fraud and phony tech support.

-Due to the COVID-19 pandemic, 2020 and 2021 saw a seismic shift in the online commerce landscape.
-Consumers around the world, stuck at home, resorted to online shopping at higher rates than ever before.
-But that’s not all — other transactions commonly conducted “in the real world,” such as through charitable giving, have also become increasingly virtual.
+Due to the COVID-19 pandemic, there was a seismic shift in the e-commerce landscape.
+Consumers around the world preferred to shop online at higher rates than ever before.
+But that’s not all — other transactions commonly conducted in the real world, such as through charitable giving, have also become increasingly virtual.

 This push for virtual services offers convenience for the typical consumer.
-Unfortunately, it also presents a host of scam-related dangers that appear with the predictability of holiday movies, and threaten the money and sensitive information of shoppers around the world.
+Unfortunately, it also presents many scam-related dangers.
+These risks appear with the same predictability as holiday movies, threatening the money and sensitive information of shoppers worldwide.

-Listed below are five common holiday scams including tips on how to help keep yourself and your loved ones safe online.
+Listed below are five common holiday scams.
+We've included tips for how to help keep you and your loved ones safe online.

 1. Phishing messages